‘Do dogs sweat?’ and more summer questions

 What are the warning signs of overheating?

 There are plenty of easy-to-spot signs that your dog is overheating.
-The easiest signs to spot are heavy panting, over consumption of water, vomiting and red gums, tongue and eyes.
-Disorientation or confusion is a large sign of dehydration or heat stroke, so make sure you always have cool water to hand and take regular breaks in the shade.
+The most obvious are heavy panting, drooling, over consumption of water, vomiting and red gums, tongue and eyes.

-Note: If your dog is overweight, it can get hot a lot faster, leaving it open to heat stroke.
+If your dog is overweight, it can get hot a lot faster, leaving it open to heatstroke.
 As well as putting your pet on a diet, be extra cautious about keeping them cool.

 How do I keep my dog cool in the car?

 It’s always best to not keep your pet in the car for too long, especially during hot weather.
-Make sure your pet has a comfortable and secure area to sit in (our car safety blog can help with this).
+Make sure your pet has a comfortable and secure area to sit in.
 Have the windows down or air conditioning on to make sure the car is cool and well-ventilated.
 Take regular breaks on longer journeys, for fresh air, water and toilet breaks.

 You can buy window shades, or a heat reflective shade for crates, so your dog can find shade in the car.